 Jesse Parent studied International Relations at SUNY Geneseo and preparing for a Nanoscience degree.
 His research focuses on Energy, Technology, Resources, Geopolitics, and Sustainability.
 For more of Jesse’s thoughts throughout the week and to see what news he’s following, you are invited to join the conversation via Twitter, Facebook, or Tumblr.
 Visit INFLUENCE with Jesse Parent to view Case Studies, Reports, Editorials and more.

 Jesse Parent is an analyst, editor, and author focusing on energy & resources, technology, global affairs, and human relations.
 Jesse writes on his website: jpnotes.com.
 He is a a Geopolitical Contributor for Learnist,, Editor & Analyst (Energy Security Desk) for the Geostratigic Consultancy Wikistrat, and a Featured Blogger at The Energy Collective.
-Jesse studied ...
+Jesse studied International Relations & ...

 Other Posts by Jesse Parent